jetpack-pizza/demo/content/testing-and-debugging.md

 To see the rest of the features provided by the **Flutter Inspector**, click the gear-wheel icon in the upper-right corner of the tool window.

 ### Enable baseline painting
-Enable this feature to see the baseline paintings in your Flutter application: each RenderBox will paint a line at its baseline.
+Enable this feature to see the baseline paintings in your Flutter application: each RenderBox paints a line at its baseline.
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_baseline.png" width="500"/>
 </p>